Stratified Topological Autonomy for Long-Range Coordination (STALC): Related Work

-An environment can be segmented into discrete regions to be represented using a topological graph.
-Such graph-based roadmaps have a long history for single robot planning \cite{latombe2012robot} and have been constructed via a wide variety of segmentation strategies \cite{bormann2016room}.
-These strategies include segmenting free-space in indoor environments \cite{hollinger2008proofs} and terrain traversability in outdoor environments \cite{tremblay2025topological}.
-In some cases, for heterogeneous robot teams, distinct graphs have been constructed to capture different robot mobility characteristics (e.g., \cite{stankiewicz2018motion}).
+Other multi-robot approaches attempt to achieve an even tighter coupling between high and low-level planning.
+For instance, \cite{turpin2014capt} presents an approach for joint trajectory optimization goal assignment.
+In \cite{arul2019lswarm}, the authors describe an approach for achieving both collision avoidance and coverage constraints.
+In \cite{motes2020multi}, the authors leverage conflict-based search to achieve multi-robot task allocation and motion planning.
+Recently, \ac{RL} approaches \cite{lai2025roboballet,lin2024decentralized} have demonstrated solving the joint multi-robot task and motion planning problem.
 In this paper, we solve a joint multi-robot coordination and motion planning problem for a reconnaissance navigation task using an underlying topological roadmap.
 We first construct a topological graph by segmenting the environment based on visibility and traversability.
 We then build on the approach in \cite{dimmig2023mip} to efficiently solve a highly-coupled multi-robot graph-based coordination problem using \ac{MILP}.
 During plan execution, we leverage the metric paths embedded in our graph to guide local, low-level motion planning and formation control.
 We show that our approach, unlike other \ac{MIP}-based approaches, is computationally tractable enough to afford real-time updates, and that our roadmap-like approach can effectively guide low-level motion plans in real-world environments.